 Centres are not required to cover the skills and techniques for each PAG in a single activity.
 Some PAGs cover a range of skills, and centres may prefer to split these out.
-For example, PAG5 could be covered through a series of stand-alone activities, focusing on light waves, water waves or microwaves as stand-alone practicals.
+For example, PAG6 could be covered through a series of stand-alone activities, focusing on synthesis and filtration, recrystallisation, melting point determination and TLC as stand-alone practicals.
 Risk assessments could be completed for any or all of these.

 The Common Practical Assessment Criteria (CPAC) can be applied to candidate performance across all practical work performed throughout the A Level course.
 It is not the intention that assessment of the Practical Endorsement should only be based on performance in 12 activities, one from each PAG.
-For example, if you run multiple activities involving the construction of electric circuits, candidates' performance across all these activities could be taken into account, not just their performance in an activity selected explicitly to cover PAG3.
+For example, if you run multiple titration activities, candidates' performance across all these activities could be taken into account, not just their performance in an activity selected explicitly to cover PAG2.